-Al Meyers is the founder and official licensee of TEDxPeachtree, whose inaugural event was held on 12/4/2008 in Atlanta, Georgia.
+Al Meyers is an Atlanta-based social entrepreneur.
+Meyers is the founder of TEDxPeachtree, the premier TEDx event in state of Georgia and based in Atlanta.
 TEDxPeachtree seeks to develop and share the TED experience on a regional level by bringing together inspirational leaders, innovators, artists and entertainers in metropolitan Atlanta.
 The TEDxPeachtree team is comprised of an all volunteer team of individuals hailing from an eclectic mix of professions, all who believe in TED's mission of "ideas worth spreading."
 Since its first event in December 2009, TEDxPeachtree has seen numerous accomplishments:

-In 2010, Meyers co-founded the Atlanta Music Project ("AMP"), which launched in the fall of 2010.
-AMP is the first music program in Atlanta inspired by the globally acclaimed Venezuelan social reform program, El Sistema.
+Meyers also co-founded the Atlanta Music Project ("AMP"), which launched in the fall of 2010.
+AMP is the first music program in the state of Georgia inspired by the globally acclaimed Venezuelan social reform program, El Sistema.
 AMP is an intensive music program for at-risk youth right in their neighborhood and now serves more than 150 at-risk youth across four locations across Metro Atlanta.

-In 2008, Meyers was Co-founder & CEO of Past4Ward, LLC, an Atlanta-based startup focused on developing an immersive learning platform for classroom education based primarily on online game-play.
+In 2008, Meyers co-founded and led Past4Ward, LLC, an Atlanta-based startup focused on developing an immersive learning platform for classroom education based primarily on online game-play.
 The Company’s mission was to improve education in schools, with a new technology that allowed students to play games and learn at the same time.
 Learning through video game-like environments is an ideal learning tool for today's digitally-oriented children, who learn and think differently than previous generations.
 The company’s emphasis was on student-centered learning tools using game mechanics and other web 2.0 features.
 The Company’s approach, backed by academically rigorous research and data, showed unequivocally how using games in classroom instruction could lead to successful 21st century learning outcomes.

 “The time has come for America to again lead the way in education during the 21st century, ensuring that our children, and children all over the world, have the requisite skills needed to become successful contributors to a digitally-driven work environment.”- Al Meyers